 Then theres the bad food and health conditions.
 Medical facilities may be limited and far away.
 Make sure you get a physical and dental exam prior to leaving; if there is something wrong, get it fixed.

 Even if you dont make a lifelong career in war zone work, when you return home from the most challenging and rewarding period in your life, youll be a stronger and wiser person.

 JEFF MORRIS, a freelance writer from St. Petersburg, FL, recently spent two years working as a police officer for the United Nations in Kosovo.
-He is the author of Working in a War ZoneCashing in Safely After the Shooting Stops, forthcoming from Paladin Press.
+He is the author of Working in a War ZoneCashing in Safely After the Shooting Stops from Paladin Press.